 Recently, I’ve had a few friends refer their friends to me to get tips on what to do in Dublin while on vacation.
 I generally like to get a feel for what the particular people are into, but there are some standard recommendations I make that I think will appeal to just about anyone.
 Not an exhaustive list, but some of my personal favorites.

-- Guinness Storehouse – I’m no beer enthusiast, and while this tour has some interesting tidbits on the history and production of one the most iconic beers in the world, the best part is at the end when you grab your pint in the Gravity Bar.
-You’ll get great 360° views of Dublin which are a nice introduction to the city.
+- Guinness Storehouse – While this tour has some interesting tidbits on the history and production of one the most iconic beers in the world, the best part is at the end when you grab your pint in the Gravity Bar.
+You’ll get a perfect pour to enjoy while gazing at the great 360° views of Dublin which are a nice introduction to the city.
 One of my “you have to say you’ve been there” places.

 - The James Joyce Centre – Keeping with the theme of Irish icons, Joyce is certainly one of the writing world’s most famous.
 I loved Dubliners but admittedly drifted away from Portrait of the Artist when I encountered strange talk of moocows and a baby named tuckoo.
 But literary tastes aside, this museum has really interesting exhibitions (both permanent and visiting) that any book and/or history lover will appreciate.

 - Kilmainham Gaol – This jail turned museum played an important role in Ireland’s history both during and after 800 years of English occupation.
 Many rebellion leaders were held here, some subsequently executed on site, with the major players in the 1916 Easter Rising being most strongly associated with it.
 One of my favorite Irish rebel songs, Grace, first heard in a pub in Derry, starts off as thus: